dwyl/imgup/README.md

 Let's fix this.

 In `lib/app_web/router.ex`,
-change the `scope "/"` to the following.
+change the `scope "/"` to the following:

 ```elixir
   scope "/", AppWeb do